 Airside and Landside – both teams are seeing improvements in how surfaces are managed to serve the needs of the airport.

-Quote Start"Landing overrun accidents in slippery conditions continue to occur.
+I'm an airline"Landing overrun accidents in slippery conditions continue to occur.
 A significant contributing factor is the lack of timely, accurate information on runway friction conditions in adverse weather conditions for pilots of landing airplanes to assess landing distance safety margins."
-Quote End

 FAA Broad Agency Announcement DTFACT-13-R-00009